bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

-- [LND #8952][] refactors the `channel` component in `lnwallet` to use the typed `List`, as part of a series of PRs implementing dynamic commitments, also known as [channel commitment upgrades][topic channel commitment upgrades].
+- [LND #8952][] refactors the `channel` component in `lnwallet` to use the typed `List`, as part of a series of PRs implementing dynamic commitments, a type of [channel commitment upgrade][topic channel commitment upgrades].

 - [LND #8735][] adds the ability to generate invoices with [blinded paths][topic rv routing] using the `-blind` flag in the `addinvoice` command.
 It also allows payment of such invoices.
-Note that this is only implemented for BOLT11 invoices, as [BOLT12][topic offers] is not yet implemented in LND.
+Note that this is only implemented for [BOLT11][] invoices, as [BOLT12][topic offers] is not yet implemented in LND.
 [LND
   #8764][] extends the previous PR by allowing the use of multiple blinded paths
   when paying an invoice, specifically to perform multipath payments